-- The procedure can be done under local anesthesia in a doctor's office.
+- The procedure can be done under local anesthesia in a provider's office.

 - A 1 to 2 cm cut is made at the site of abscess.
 The cavity is irrigated with normal saline.
-A catheter (tube) may be inserted and left in place for 4 - 6 weeks to continue to allow draining while the area heals.
+A catheter (tube) may be inserted and left in place for 4 to 6 weeks to continue to allow draining while the area heals.

-- You should begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse until the catheter is removed.

 You may be asked to have antibiotics if there is pus or other signs of infection.

 Women can also be treated with a minor surgery called marsupialization.

 - The procedure involves creating a small, permanent opening to help the gland drain.
 The abscess is removed.
 The provider places stitches at the edges of the cyst.

 - The procedure can sometimes be done in the clinic with medicine to numb the area.
 In other cases, it may need to be done in the hospital with general anesthesia so that you are asleep and pain-free.

-- You should begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse for 4 weeks after surgery.

 - You can use oral pain medicines after the procedure.
-Your doctor may prescribe narcotic pain medicines if you need them.
+Your provider may prescribe narcotic pain medicines if you need them.

-Your health care provider may recommend that the glands be completely removed if abscesses keep coming back.
+Your provider may recommend that the glands be completely removed if abscesses keep coming back.

 The chance of a full recovery is excellent.
 The abscesses may return in few cases.